micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 ## Multiple threads waiting on a semaphore

-It is possible for several threads to wait on the same semaphore, each with its own timeout.
+When semaphores are used to manage common resources, it is possible for several threads to wait on the same semaphore, each with its own timeout.

 <div style="text-align:center">
 <img src="{{ site.baseurl }}/assets/images/2016/semaphore-multi-thread.png" />
 <p>Multiple threads waiting on a semaphore</p>
 </div>

-When the semaphore is posted (whether by a thread or an ISR), µOS++ makes the highest-priority thread waiting on the semaphore ready to run.
+When the semaphore is posted, µOS++ makes the highest-priority thread waiting on the semaphore ready to run.
 If at this moment any of the waiting threads has a higher priority than the currently running thread, µOS++ will run all higher-priority threads and only then return to the current thread.

 ## Other semaphore functions